farhinrahman1/VAE-Music-Clustering/README.md

 # VAE for Music Genre Clustering

+# VAE-based Music Genre Clustering (Easy, Medium & Hard Tasks)

-## Project Overview
+## Overview
-This project implements an unsupervised learning pipeline using Variational Autoencoders (VAE) and Conditional VAE (CVAE) to cluster music tracks from the GTZAN dataset.
+This project implements an unsupervised learning pipeline using Variational Autoencoders (VAE) and Conditional VAE (CVAE) to cluster music tracks.

+## Deliverables
+  - **`VAE_Music_Clustering.ipynb`**: Contains the full implementation including:
+  - **Easy Task**: Basic VAE, K-Means, and PCA comparison.
+  - **Medium Task**: Convolutional VAE, hybrid feature representation with lyrics, and DBSCAN.
+  - **Hard Task**: Conditional VAE (CVAE), NMI/Purity metrics, and reconstruction plots.
+- **`requirements.txt`**: List of dependencies.

+## Instructions
+1. Open the `VAE_Music_Clustering.ipynb` file in Google Colab.
+2. Ensure the T4 GPU is enabled.
+3. Run the cells sequentially to reproduce the results.

+## Note on Data
+Per instructor convenience, only English tracks (GTZAN dataset) were used.
+OpenAI Whisper was used to generate lyrics for the hybrid representation task.

 ## File Structure
 - `VAE_Music_Clustering.ipynb`: The main notebook containing the full pipeline (Easy, Medium, and Hard tasks).